U.S. defense chief Mattis quits after clashing with Trump on policies

 U.S. officials said the resignation had not been forced by Trump.

 Trump announced on Wednesday that U.S. troops in Syria would be withdrawn, a decision that upended American policy in the region.
-On Thursday, officials said the president was considering defying Mattis again by ordering a substantial U.S. pullout from the 17-year-long conflict in Afghanistan.
+On Thursday, an official said the president was planning to withdraw at least 5,000 of the 14,000 U.S. troops in Afghanistan - another blow to Mattis, who advocated for a strong U.S. military presence to bolster diplomatic peace efforts.

 The news is certain to shock U.S. military allies, already bewildered by what they see as Trump’s unpredictable, go-it-alone approach to global security, and raises questions about whether Mattis’ successor will be as steadfast about traditional treaty commitments, including to NATO.